 1) The vegetarian diet can have modest effects on weight loss

 Considering high body fat is associated with various chronic diseases such as type 2 diabetes, heart disease, and some cancers, maintaining a healthy weight is crucial to a healthy lifestyle.

 Observational research suggests vegetarians have a lower risk of developing obesity than omnivores.
 However, as discussed above, this is typically determined by overall diet quality and lifestyle.

 Still, randomised controlled trials have suggested that vegetarian diets can have a modest effect on weight loss compared to healthy diets that include meat.

-A 3-month trial investigated the impact of a low-calorie vegetarian diet to a Mediterranean diet on weight loss and other markers of cardiovascular health in individuals who were omnivores at baseline.
+A 3-month trial investigated the impact of a low-calorie vegetarian diet to a Mediterranean diet on weight loss and other markers of cardiovascular health in omnivores at baseline.

 The study showed that both groups lost a similar amount of weight, with the vegetarian diet group averaging 1.88kg and the Mediterranean diet averaging 1.77kg.
 Interestingly, only the Mediterranean diet improved levels of triglycerides and a pro-inflammatory cytokine called Il17.
 Both are considered risk factors for cardiovascular disease.

 Similarly, a meta-analysis of randomised controlled trials found that the vegetarian diet was more effective at promoting weight loss than diets containing meat.

 However, most studies in this analysis compared a healthy vegetarian diet to control diets that are typically the standard American diet – a diet that’s very high in ultra-processed foods and low in dietary quality that also contains meat.

 So while the vegetarian diet can promote weight loss compared to unhealthy diets containing meat, it doesn’t seem more effective at promoting weight loss than healthy omnivorous diets.